dataprofessor/streamlit-for-llm/content/Lesson-1.md

 # 📓 Lesson 1 - Getting up to speed with Streamlit

+In this lesson, we'll get you started with Streamlit from going over the overarching concept of this low-code web framework, setting up a coding environment and to writing your first Streamlit app.

 ## Table of Contents
 1. [What is Streamlit?](#1-what-is-streamlit)
 2. [Prerequisites](#2-prerequisites)